The Power of Emotional Awareness in Children: Nurturing Well-being

 Throughout my professional career, I often heard about equine-assisted therapy, particularly as an intervention offered at eating disorder residential treatment facilities.
 I knew it supported those with a history of trauma to unlock the mind/body connection, but I had otherwise limited information on its process and benefits.

 I have conducted weekly sessions with a client at Kindle Hill Foundation in Blue Bell with one of the equine specialists.
-The sessions at Kindle Hill have opened my eyes to how the use of such a large (and intimidating!) animal can activate self-reflection, grounding, and self-confidence.
+The sessions at Kindle Hill have opened my eyes to how using such a large (and intimidating!) animal can activate self-reflection, grounding, and self-confidence.

 What is Equine-Assisted Therapy?

 Equine-assisted therapy is a therapeutic approach that involves interacting with horses to address various emotional, mental, and physical challenges.
-Horses’ serene presence, coupled with their gentle nature, makes them ideal partners in the journey towards healing.
+Horses’ serene presence and gentle nature make them ideal partners in the journey toward healing.
 Horses are the only domesticated prey animals.
-They live in the present moment and are constantly in a state of hypervigilance, which provides a natural mirror reflection of the individual’s own emotional state.
+They live in the present moment and are constantly in hypervigilance, which provides a natural mirror reflection of the individual’s emotional state.

 One of the central principles of equine-assisted therapy is grounding.
-Some techniques commonly used in equine-assisted therapy include:
+Some techniques commonly used in equine-assisted treatment include:

 Breathwork: Horses are incredibly attuned to changes in human physiology.
 Practicing deep, intentional breathwork while interacting with a horse can help individuals regulate their emotions and reduce anxiety.
 The rhythmic exchange of breath between humans and horses creates a calming synergy.